Installing the BREWHA 100% stainless heating element

 - element sheath is made of Incoloy 840, a nickel chromium alloy of steel specially designed for the best possible resistance to water-heating corrosion.
 The flange is made of 430 stainless steel, used for its ability to be cold-headed (a forming process that allows it to hold the heating element).

-- where not curved, the heating element sheath has a bright incoloy surface which cleans more easily than a fully annealed (for bending) surface and is best for food applications; where the element needed to be bent, it is annealed which gives it a brown appearance (does not compromise quality at all)
+- where not curved, the heater element sheath has a bright incoloy surface which cleans more easily than a fully annealed (for bending) surface and is best for food applications; where the element needed to be bent, it is annealed which gives it a brown appearance (does not compromise quality at all)

 - have a grounded element guard, an aluminum Hubbell cord grip, 8' of power cord and an L6-30 240V plug to fit the socket on the BREWHA Power Box